Thomas the Slav: Defeat and death of Thomas, end of the revolt

 Thomas was unable to resume the siege: aside from the heavy casualties his army likely suffered, his fleet, which he had left behind in the Golden Horn, surrendered to Michael during his absence.
 Thomas set up camp at the plain of Diabasis some 40 km west of Constantinople, spending winter and early spring there.
 While a few of his men deserted, the bulk remained loyal.
 Finally, in late April or early May 823, Michael marched with his troops against Thomas, accompanied by the generals Olbianos and Katakylas with new troops from Asia Minor.
 Thomas marched to meet them and planned to use a stratagem to outwit his opponents: his men, ostensibly demoralized, would pretend to flee, and when the imperial army broke ranks to pursue them, they would turn back and attack.
 However, Thomas's troops were by now weary of the prolonged conflict, and their submission was unfeigned.
 Many surrendered to Michael, while others fled to nearby fortified cities.
-Thomas sought refuge in Arcadiopolis with a large group; his adopted son Anastasius went with some of Thomas's men to Bizye, and others fled to Panion and Heraclea.
+Thomas sought refuge in Arcadiopolis with a large group; his adopted son Anastasius went with some of Thomas's men to Bizye, and others fled to Panion (also known as Theodosiopolis) and Heraclea.